LeBron James pays heartfelt tribute to Michael Jordan after breaking record

 “Um, I think, first of all, you know, I wear the number because of Mike.
 I think I fell in love with the game because of Mike, just seeing what he was able to accomplish.
 But I felt like Mike was so — you know, when you’re growing up and you’re seeing Michael Jordan, it’s almost like a god.
 So I didn’t ever believe I could be Mike.
 So I started to focus myself on other players and other people around my neighborhood, because I never thought you could get to a point where Mike was.
 So I think that helped shape my game.
 And I think the biggest thing for me, sitting here today after breaking the all-time scoring record in playoff history, is that I did it just being me.
 I don’t have to score the ball to make an impact in the basketball game, and that was my mindset when I started playing the game.
 I was like, ‘If I’m not scoring the ball, how can I still make an impact on the game?’
 And it’s carried me all the way to this point now, and it’s going to carry me for the rest of my career, because scoring is not No. 1 on my agenda.”

-James reached the playoff points milestone more than 14 years — 5,161 days, to be exact — after meeting his idol for the first time on April 8, 2003, following a game between the Washington Wizards and Cavaliers in Jordan’s 15th and final NBA season.
+James reached the playoff points milestone more than 14 years — 5,161 days, to be exact — after shaking hands with his idol on April 8, 2003, following a game between the Washington Wizards and Cavaliers in Jordan’s 15th and final NBA season.
 James was just 18 years old and still in high school at St. Vincent-St. Mary, where he paid homage to Jordan on the court by rocking his famed No. 23.
-Two months after their first encounter, the Cavaliers selected James with the No. 1 overall pick in the 2003 draft, and upon arriving in Cleveland, he elected to continue to wear No. 23.
+Two months after that encounter, the Cavaliers selected James with the No. 1 overall pick in the 2003 draft, and upon arriving in Cleveland, he elected to continue to wear No. 23.
 Yet, six years into his NBA career, James spoke out against players wearing Jordan’s former number, saying the GOAT (greatest of all time) deserved the Jackie Robinson treatment with a leaguewide retirement of the No. 23.

 “I feel like no NBA player should wear 23.
 I’m starting a petition, and I’ve got to get everyone in the NBA to sign it.
 Now, if I’m not going to wear No. 23, then nobody else should be able to wear it,” James said in 2009.
 James wore No. 6 for four seasons with the Miami Heat before returning to play for the Cavaliers in 2014 and going back to his old number.